syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/optional" %}

-## Disabled
+## Enable or disable steps

-You can use the `disabled` property to in-active any step.
+You can make any step active or in-active by setting the `disabled` property.
 By default the `disabled` property is false.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}